 The Civilian Police Review Board will hear appeals of complaint dispositions in three primary areas

 - Unethical conduct and arrest

 The primary function of this non-partisan board is to hear cases from persons claiming to be aggrieved by an action of a Durham Police employee.

-Upon receipt of a case disposition, a complainant has 30 calendar days to notify the City Clerk's Office in writing that they wish to appeal the case to the board.
+Upon receipt of a case disposition, a complainant has 30 business days to notify the City Clerk's Office in writing that they wish to appeal the case to the board.
 The board will make a written recommendation to the City Manager on each case.
 The board will then determine whether, based on the facts of the case, to hold an appeals hearing.

 The Civilian Police Review Board is composed of nine members.
 The members are Durham residents who are appointed by the City Manager.